cristianpb/cristianpb.github.io/_posts/2019-07-11-grafana-dashboard.md

 In a [previous post](/blog/music-voice-cotrol).
 I showed how to monitor data using Collectd, Influxdb and Grafana.
-In the mean time I wanted to add more functionalities to Colectd but it was difficult to find plugings for Nvidia GPU and also to monitoring other docker instances.
+In the mean time I wanted to add more functionalities to Colectd but it was difficult to find plugings for Nvidia GPU and also to monitor other docker instances.
-Instead I found Telegraf, which is a tool from the same InfluxDB company that can collect data from several sources.
+Then I found Telegraf, which is a tool from the same InfluxDB company that can collect data from several sources.
 There are three advantages that made me change to Telegraf instead of collectd:
 * Telegraf is written in go, which make it fast, light and it reduces the footprint when collecting data.
 * There is an extensive list of [telegraf plugins](https://github.com/influxdata/telegraf/tree/master/plugins/inputs) indexed in one official github repository.
 Which makes very practical to find and install plugins.
 * There is more active support in [telegraf github](https://github.com/influxdata/telegraf) than in [collectd github](https://github.com/collectd/collectd).

-In this post I will show how to plug Telegraf plugins to monitor GPU devices and also battery status using Grafana.
+In this post I will show how to use Telegraf plugins to monitor GPU devices and battery status using Grafana.

 ## Monitoring stack